 Carbon County court — ARD

-Two first-time offenders in the criminal justice system were placed in Carbon County’s Accelerated Rehabilitation Disposition probation program by President Judge Roger N. Nanovic II on Thursday.
+Three first-time offenders in the criminal justice system were placed in Carbon County’s Accelerated Rehabilitation Disposition probation program on Monday by President Judge Roger N. Nanovic II.

-She was assessed $450 for the cost of the program and ordered to get a drug and alcohol evaluation, and follow any recommendation for treatment.
+He was assessed $450 for the cost of the program and ordered to get a drug and alcohol evaluation and follow any recommendation for treatment.

-Matthew J. Curreri, 20, of Albrightsville, was placed for a year on a driving under the influence charge.
-He was arrested on March 10 by Lehighton police along Route 443.
+Cristian Michael Linares, 29, of Allentown, was placed for a year on a driving under the influence charge.
+He was arrested on July 29, 2017, by Palmerton police along Delaware Avenue.
 A test revealed the presence of a controlled substance.